stronnag/mwptools/docs/manual/docs/Support-for-inav-3.0-WP-features.md

 ### Terrain Analysis

-[mwp's terrain analysis](Mission-Elevation-Plot-and-Terrain-Analysis.md) function has been upgraded to handle inav 3.0 features (Relative / Absolute Elevations, Land Ground Elevation).
+[mwp's terrain analysis](Mission-Elevation-Plot-and-Terrain-Analysis.md) function has been upgraded to handle INAV 3.0 features (Relative / Absolute Elevations, Land Ground Elevation).
 If you're using the older (ruby) terrain analysis tool, you won't see the new features.
 The [mwp terrain analysis article](Mission-Elevation-Plot-and-Terrain-Analysis.md) also describes the new analysis tool.

 In the image below, the dialogue has been enhanced to allow selection of the altitude mode and adjustment of LAND elevation.
 The orange graph line shows the generated mission with a 40m clearance of all obstacles.